-- The above Executive Summary shows the City Contribution Rate for FY 2024 to be 32.03% of active member payroll - The Estimated City Contribution Rate was 26.77%, a decrease from 27.03% of active member payroll for FY 2023 - The final City Contribution Rate is the greater of the Estimated City Contribution Rate or the Corridor Midpoint of 32.03%. - The gain from assets returning 9.24% on an AVA basis compared to the 7.00% assumed was partially offset by the COLA and DROP credit risk sharing provisions. - Rates shown on the Executive Summary are calculated rates for the twelve-month period beginning July 1, 2023, based on current board policy - Table 6 under Section IV of our Report reconciles the Estimated City Contribution Rate from the prior valuation date to the current valuation date - Projected FY 2024 payroll was based on the prior year's annualized salaries of the active members as of July 1, 2022 of \$463.9 million rolled forward two years at the 2.75% assumed payroll growth rate. - There were no changes to the benefit provisions since the previous actuarial valuation - There were several changes to the demographic actuarial assumptions based on the experience study for the period ending June 30, 2021 that were first reflected in this actuarial valuation.
-Assumption changes from the experience study include updating the salary scale, DROP interest crediting rate, mortality tables, and turnover rates. - The amortization payments are developed based upon the following assumptions: - Laddering of bases with initial base set up with the June 30, 2016 RSVS study. - 30-year closed funding period for each new loss base with new gains amortized over the remaining period of the largest existing loss base - Dollar contribution amounts increase as a level percentage of payroll - Total payroll increases 2.75% per year
+- The above Executive Summary shows the City Contribution Rate for FY 2025 to be 32.07% of active member payroll - The Estimated City Contribution Rate was 24.85%, a decrease from 26.77% of active member payroll for FY 2024 - The final City Contribution Rate is the greater of the Estimated City Contribution Rate or the Corridor Midpoint of 32.07%. - The gain from assets returning 9.36% on an smoothed basis compared to the 7.00% assumed was partially offset by the COLA and DROP credit risk sharing provisions. - Rates shown on the Executive Summary are calculated rates for the twelve-month period beginning July 1, 2024, based on current board policy - Table 6 under Section IV of our Report reconciles the Estimated City Contribution Rate from the prior valuation date to the current valuation date - Projected FY 2025 payroll was based on the prior year's annualized salaries of the active members as of July 1, 2023 of \$502.2 million rolled forward two years at the 2.75% assumed payroll growth rate. - There were no changes to the benefit provisions since the previous actuarial valuation. - There were several changes to the demographic actuarial assumptions based on the experience study for the period ending June 30, 2021 that were first reflected in the July 1, 2022 actuarial valuation.
+Assumption changes from the experience study include updating the salary scale, DROP interest crediting rate, mortality tables, and turnover rates.
+There have been no other assumption changes since the July 1, 2022 actuarial valuation. - The amortization payments are developed based upon the following assumptions: - Laddering of bases with initial base set up with the June 30, 2016 RSVS study. - 30-year closed funding period for each new loss base with new gains amortized over the remaining period of the largest existing loss base - Dollar contribution amounts increase as a level percentage of payroll - Total payroll increases 2.75% per year